Art Conservation Workshop Study Program In Italy

 The course includes several site visits: Sassi of Matera (Unesco World Heritage site), the Rupestrian Churches Park, various museums and art exhibitions.

-Participants will also have the opportunity to spend a night in Naples further to immerse themselves in Southern Italy’s artistic legacy.
+Participants will also have the opportunity to further immerse themselves in Southern Italy’s artistic legacy during a two-day field trip to Pompeii and Naples and discuss the conservation efforts to preserve these important cultural sites.

 The European paintings in the studio span from the 17th to the 20th centuries, providing participants with a comprehensive introduction to the diverse materials, supports, and conditions that these artworks exhibit.
 Participants begin by conducting a baseline condition report and formulating a conservation plan, laying the groundwork for their understanding of art conservation principles.

 Focused on hands-on learning, the workshop enables participants to practice fundamental conservation techniques.
-These include stabilizing supports and pictorial layers, repairing tears, and addressing paint losses through methods like infilling and inpainting.
+These include stabilizing supports and pictorial layers, repairing tears, and addressing paint losses through infilling and inpainting methods.
 Participants also learn to manage complexities arising from previous restorations, varying storage environments, and challenges posed by humidity and other factors.
+Additionally, participants will learn to prepare treatment solutions, gels, and materials relevant to conservation efforts.

-Supplementing the practical experiences, the workshop incorporates a series of lectures and demonstrations that cover a range of topics.
-These include foundational concepts in chemistry as they relate to conservation, the historical evolution of conservation and restoration theory, and the study of iconography, all of which contribute to a well-rounded educational experience in the field of art conservation.
+Supplementing the practical experiences, the workshop incorporates a series of lectures and demonstrations covering the foundational concepts in chemistry as they relate to conservation, the historical evolution of conservation and restoration theory, and the study of iconography, all of which contribute to a well-rounded educational experience in the field of art conservation.

 Fresco Conservation